mattallen-it/mrtg-az900-the-bridge/README.md

 - How identity and access are controlled
 - What governance requirements apply
 - How costs are monitored
-- How the deployment would differ in production
+- How the configuration would differ in production

 ---